Paul Fleischman's Official Website

 A Horn Book Fanfare Book

 Assigned to write his autobiography, Rob "listens back" over his life.
 That symphony of words comprises Seek, delivered by a chorus of 52 speakers--from relatives to baseball announcers to Rob's absent DJ father, a man he's spent his life pursuing through the labyrinth of the airwaves.
 A sound portrait both compelling and comic, presented entirely in dialogue, Seek is suitable for readers theater or full production.
 An abridged version running 45 minutes is available in an acting edition from Dramatic Publishing.
-You can read an excerpt on the Excerpts page.

 THE BORNING ROOM